MousaZourob/Sahib/README.md

 # Sahib
 ### Overview:
-Twitter bot that scrapes Walmart's clearance page using **Python** to find the best deals and post them on Twitter automatically.
+Twitter bot that scrapes Walmart's clearance page for electronics using **Python** to find the best deals and post them on Twitter automatically.
 The bot scrapes data using the **Selenium framework** for Python, and the data is then stored in a **MongoDB** collection to be tweeted later.
 Using Windows Task Manager, the script was made into a **CRON job** to tweet 5 deals daily.

 ### Data Flow: